bknaa/lze-analysis/LOADER_STATIC_ANALYSIS_EVIDENCE.md

   or a debugger trace — a full IL decompilation (e.g., via ILSpy/dnSpy) would be needed to confirm exact call ordering and argument values with certainty.
 - All hashes, strings, and header fields above are copied verbatim from tool output.
+- The CIL disassembly in §11 was produced by a hand-written PE/metadata parser (custom Python, not a decompiler), and only decodes the common single-byte opcode set — not every `MemberRef`/`Field` token was cross-resolved to its fully-qualified name (e.g. token `0x0a00001a` is inferred to be `System.IntPtr.Zero` from usage pattern, not confirmed via full `TypeRef`/`MemberRef` chain resolution).
+The two constant values central to the memory-integrity finding (`12288` / `0x3000` and `4`) were read directly as raw IL immediate operands and are exact, not inferred.